 Having an efficient point of sale (POS) system can go a long way in making sure that all your operations are working in unison, and retailers that spend the time and resources to implement such a system before they need it will reap the benefits.
 Your point-of-sale system is the hardware and software that enable your business to make sales.
-A POS system allows your business to accept payments from customers and keep track of sales.
+A POS system allows your business to accept payments from customers and keep track of retail sales recording.
 It sounds simple enough, but the setup can work in different ways, depending on whether you sell online, have a physical storefront, or both.

 Having a retail business means, you consider keeping your business up to date to keep up with the pace of advancements.
 For any retail store, a seamless and swift shopping experience is a must.
 The one thing customers hate is wasting their time waiting for a transaction to happen.
 The traditional cash payment takes too much time sometimes, both merchants/vendors and customers face problems like the odd amount, lack of change on the customer or vendor side, etc. As a solution, many merchants shifted to using a POS machine.
 But the customer being a customer does not necessarily carry his/her credit or debit card everywhere, not especially when he/she is in a hurry to buy shampoo or when in urgent need of 2 kg of rice or sugar.
 What they have with them all the time is mobile.
 Thus a retail store should adapt to the future of payment collection – API on mobile phones that offers popular payment methods such as EMV chip cards, UPI, net banking, and mobile wallets.
+To enhance the efficiency your POS system must be able to read QR codes, for that a QR code Scanner must be embedded in it.

 Let’s take a deep dive into the features of POS that you must consider while installing a POS system for your store: